Modern Marketing: How To Overcome Consumer's Digital Fatigue

 Digital fatigue is that point of mental exhaustion when people have been exposed to digital applications and tools for a long time, usually juggling multiple applications simultaneously.
 This constant exposure to digital screens can be unnatural for humans and result in tired eyes and overall fatigue.

 However, while digital fatigue has increased in recent times, the problem has been accelerated due to a lack of personalization, which forces consumers to interact with irrelevant and untimely marketing messages and content.
-According to Matt Ramerman, President of Stockholm, Sweden-based, Sinch, personalization is critical to navigating the excess digital content people have become exposed to.
+According to Matt Ramerman, president of Sinch for Marketing, personalization is critical to navigating the excess digital content people have become exposed to.
 “At a time when customers are inundated with digital content, brands need to ensure that their content remains as personalized, instantaneous and engaging as possible.”
 One way to achieve this level of personalization, Ramerman explains, is by using conversational marketing to create a dialogue between brands and their customers through two-way channels such as WhatsApp or SMS.

-While personalization may be necessary, Oleksii Danchenko, CEO of DE-based marketing automation company eSputnik, argues that personalization isn’t something that all brands can effectively achieve.
+While personalization may be necessary, Oleksii Danchenko, CEO and co-founder of marketing automation company eSputnik, argues that personalization isn’t something that all brands can effectively achieve.
 “Although that everyone around is talking about personalization, only a few brands, mostly eCommerce giants, do have personalized approaches.
 The rest are rather simulating it.”

 Many brands find themselves with access to vast customer data to create targeted campaigns yet employ similar communication methods that don’t really achieve true personalization.
 Marketers need to create even more relevant customer segments and then adjust the approach for each segment if they want to be able to personalize their marketing campaigns appropriately.
 Yet, that may not be enough to combat digital fatigue.